ScilifelabDataCentre/pathogens-portal/content/english/highlights/omicron_variant_transition.md

 Whilst the first COVID-positive nasopharyngeal samples in January 2022 were found to be dominated by Omicron BA.1, by March almost all positive samples resulted from the more transmittable BA.2 sub-variant.
 Importantly, in cases resulting from Omicron BA.2, the viral RNA levels detected in the nose/throat samples were found to be two-fold higher than for Omicron BA.1.
 An increased viral load in the upper pharynx upon BA.2 infection could provide part of the explanation why BA.2 is more transmissible, and able to outcompete the BA.1 variant.

+For more information, also see the [news article on Karolinska Institutet's page](https://news.ki.se/single-clinical-test-provides-more-answers-about-covid-19).

 #### Data

 * Computational code is available [here](https://github.com/reiniuslab/OmicronWaves/).
 * Assembled SARS-CoV-2 genomes have been deposited to [GISAID](https://gisaid.org) (EPI_ISL_11414777-11415389 and EPI_ISL_11450500-11450677).
-* Raw sequencing data has been deposited to ArrayExpress *(accession pending)*.
+* Raw sequencing data has been deposited to [ArrayExpress (accession: E_MTAB-11650)](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-11650/).

 #### Article

-DOI: [10.1101/2022.03.26.22272984](https://doi.org/10.1101/2022.03.26.22272984) *(Link to pre-print)*

-Monitoring of the SARS-CoV-2 Omicron BA.1/BA.2 variant transition in the Swedish population reveals higher viral quantity in BA.2 cases: Antonio Lentini, Antonio Pereira, Ola Winqvist, and Björn Reinius
+Lentini, A., Pereira, A., Winqvist, O., Reinius, B (2022).
+Monitoring of the SARS-CoV-2 Omicron BA.1/BA.2 lineage transition in the Swedish population reveals increased viral RNA levels in BA.2 cases. *Med*. [https://doi.org/10.1016/j.medj.2022.07.007](https://doi.org/10.1016/j.medj.2022.07.007).

 #### Funding